ponderng/Sidequests/_posts/2020-01-30-SANS-Holiday-Hack-Challenge-2019.md

   <cite>Santa</cite>
 </blockquote>

-## Objective 6 &#8211; Splunk<figure class="wp-block-pullquote">
+## Objective 6 &#8211; Splunk

 > Access&nbsp;<https://splunk.elfu.org/>&nbsp;as elf with password elfsocks.
 What was the message for Kent that the adversary embedded in this attack?
-The SOC folks at that link will help you along!&nbsp;_For hints on achieving this objective, please visit the Laboratory in Hermey Hall and talk with Prof. Banas._ </figure>
+The SOC folks at that link will help you along!&nbsp;_For hints on achieving this objective, please visit the Laboratory in Hermey Hall and talk with Prof. Banas.

 <blockquote class="wp-block-quote is-style-large">
   <p>